mineyUCSD/cse15l-lab-reports/LabReport2.md

 In the StringServer main method,  it takes in a `String[]` arguments from the command line, called args.
 To start the server, I type `java StringServer` + whatever port is available, and that port number is the first element in args.

 There are also some methods that are called in handleRequest that seemssomewhat pertinent,  `getQuery()` and `getPath()`.
-I think tha tURIs have these methods in java, and they do quite a bit of the work in this program. `getPath()` gets the path part of the URI and converts it to a `String` so that it can be utilized in the program, like seeing if the path is empty, or contains some command.
+I think that URIs have these methods in java, and they do quite a bit of the work in this program. `getPath()` gets the path part of the URI and converts it to a `String` so that it can be utilized in the program, like seeing if the path is empty, or contains some command.

 The `getQuery()` method looks in the URI for a `?` and then any text after that it returned as a `String`, sort've like `getPath()`.
 This is useful because then you can use a query to even further specify a command, in this case asking to store and print a `String `.